SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/01-HTTP-Basics.md

 ```

-We will explore the **Request** and **Response** in-depth in the next slides,

-but you will get to know the methods faster if you start exploring the different data we send through the network when we communicate with a given website.
+If you  start exploring the different data we send through the network when we communicate with a given website you will learn the methods faster.

 You can do that by checking the **Developer's Toolbar** by pressing **F12 for the most browsers** and choosing the **Network Tab** this is where all the HTTP communication can be seen.